Not every block shape is going to fit into the same hole.

 Because the contest prize only partially relates to the product they're trying to sell.
 Yes, it's true that most people who need car tires will theoretically want air fresheners for their vehicles at some point.

 However, some drivers don't like to use air fresheners, or use very specific brands.
 How will the dealership know how many of their clients would be excited by this type of promotion?
+Will the promotion bring in high-value customers and increase positive customer awareness of the brand?

 This kind of promotion could go incredibly well, or it could be a total waste of time and money.
 With no way to know for sure, it's a risky bet.